 We oppose all government guarantees of loans.
 Such guarantees transfer resources to special interests as effectively as actual government expenditures and, at the national level, exceed direct government loans in total amount.
-All national, state, and local government agencies whose primary function is to guarantee loans should be abolished.
+All national, state, and local government agencies whose primary function is to guarantee loans must be abolished.

-6. Unions and Collective Bargaining
+2.5 Unions and Collective Bargaining

 We oppose government interference in bargaining such as compulsory arbitration or the imposition of an obligation to bargain.
 Therefore, we urge repeal of the National Labor Relations Act and all laws that prohibit employers from making voluntary contracts with unions.
 We oppose all government back-to-work orders as the imposition of a form of forced labor.

-Therefore, we condemn all coercive monopolies; including public utilities and the United States Postal Service because competition has brought better products at lower prices.
-In order to facilitate their elimination, we advocate a strict separation of business and state, and we call for the repeal of all antitrust laws, including the Sherman Anti Trust Act, the Clayton Antitrust Act, Robinson-Patman Act, and Celler-Kefauver Act.
+We condemn all coercive and government-granted monopolies including public utilities and the United States Postal Service.
+In order to facilitate their elimination, we advocate a strict separation of business and state, and call for the repeal of all antitrust laws, including the Sherman Anti Trust Act, the Clayton Antitrust Act, Robinson-Patman Act, and Celler-Kefauver Act.
 We further call for the abolition of the Federal Trade Commission and the anti-trust division of the Department of Justice.
-Laws of incorporation should not include grants of monopoly privilege.
+Laws of incorporation must not include grants of monopoly privilege.
 In particular, we oppose special limits on the liability of corporations for damages caused in non-contractual transactions.
 We defend the right of individuals to form corporations, cooperatives, and other types of companies based on voluntary association and favor the elimination of state or federal limits on the size of private companies and on the right of companies to merge.
 We also favor the elimination of efforts to expand federal chartering as a pretext for government control of business, particularly those involving industries where government could attempt to create its own monopoly.

-9. Intellectual Monopoly and File Sharing
+2.8 Intellectual Monopoly and File Sharing

 In particular, we call for the end of the prohibition of online file sharing, just as we oppose all victimless crimes.
 When content is shared it is not stolen as no one loses any property, only a potential loss of some future revenue, which is natural in any open market.

-10. Occupational Safety and Health Act (OSHA)
+2.9 Occupational Safety and Health Act (OSHA)

-11. Space Exploration
+2.10 Space Exploration

 The development of space and the establishment of a spacefaring civilization, being in the greatest common good of the human race, should not be restricted by governments.

-We oppose all government restrictions upon voluntary peaceful use of outer space.
+We oppose all government restrictions upon voluntary peaceful use and exploration of outer space.
 We condemn all international attempts to control, prevent, or limit private exploration, industrialization, and colonization of the moon, planets, asteroids, satellite orbits, Lagrange points, or any other extra-terrestrial resources.

 It is important to allow free market entrants to create innovative launch systems and business models, and for them and their customers to determine their own acceptable levels of risk.